- Outreach and Impact

 - My Science

-Summer Undergraduate Research Experience in Science (SURE Science) is a competitive program that supports undergraduate science students who wish to pursue research during the summer.
-The College of Science welcomes undergraduate students to pursue scientific inquiry and engage in research firsthand.
+Summer Undergraduate Research Experience (SURE) is a competitive program that supports undergraduate College of Science students who wish to pursue research during the summer.
+We welcome undergraduate students to pursue scientific inquiry and engage in research firsthand during the summer months.
 Students learn by doing, making it easier to understand the underlying rationale behind the research.

-The College of Science SURE Science Advisory Committee will carefully review all proposals for eligibility and forrward qualified requests to members for additional evaluation.
-The SURE Science Advisory Committee recommends a prioritized list of applicants to fund based on the quality of proposals as reflected in the review criteria below.
+College of Science research faculty and staff carefully review all proposals for eligibility and merit.
+We prioritize list of applicants to fund based on the quality of proposals as reflected in the review criteria below.
 Award decisions are based on available funds.
 Preferences may be given to undergraduate students who are having their first research experience.
-Applicants will be notified of award decisions via email.